 Audit watchdog pledges to focus on growth after reforms are shelved

-The audit watchdog has announced it will look to focus on promoting “growth and the UK’s competitiveness” after the government shelved a host of reforms that would have increased reporting requirements for London-listed companies.
+The audit watchdog has announced it will focus on promoting “growth and the UK’s competitiveness” after the government shelved a host of reforms that would have increased reporting requirements for London-listed companies.

-The Financial Reporting Council had tabled a number of reforms to the reporting framework that would have increased reporting requirements for UK listed companies.
+The Financial Reporting Council had tabled a number of reforms to the reporting framework that would have increased the amount of paperwork and audit documents boardrooms are required to share with the market.

-The proposals would have required primary legislation to be laid by government, but ministers omitted the bill as a priority in the King’s Speech today in a move described as “disappointing” by FRC chief Richard Moriarty.
+For the proposals to have been shifted into law, primary legislation was required to be laid by government.
+However, ministers omitted the bill as a priority in the King’s Speech today in a move described as “disappointing” by FRC chief Richard Moriarty.

 In a statement following the speech, the body said it would now take “only a small number” of its original proposals forward and halt development of the wider 18 planned reforms it wanted to usher in.